Nassau DA: Doctor charged with murder in death of 5 patients

 A Rockville Centre doctor who "cravenly" wrote "shocking" numbers of opioid prescriptions for drug addicted patients was charged Thursday with five counts of depraved indifference murder — the first time a physician in New York State is believed to face these charges, Nassau District Attorney Madeline Singas said.

-George Bliatti, 75, was arraigned Nassau County Criminal Court on five counts of second-degree murder in the deaths of his patients and 11 counts of first-degree reckless endangerment involving six other patients.
-Judge Fran Ricigliano held Bliatti without bail.
+George Blatti, 75, was arraigned Nassau County Criminal Court on five counts of second-degree murder in the deaths of his patients and 11 counts of first-degree reckless endangerment involving six other patients.
+Judge Fran Ricigliano held Blatti without bail.

 If convicted of the top count, he faces 25 years to life in prison.

-At a news conference after the arraignment, Singas called Bliatti a "serial killer" who treated his prescription pad as a murder weapon.
+At a news conference after the arraignment, Singas called Blatti a "serial killer" who used his prescription pad as a murder weapon.

 "This physician who swore an oath to do no harm allegedly ignored relentless warnings regarding the dangers posed by his prescribing practices," Singas said.

-Singas said Bliatti was repeatedly warned about his prescribing practices by insurance companies, pharmacists, state officials, family members and even three addicts themselves who pleaded with the doctor to cut them off.
+Singas said Blatti was repeatedly warned about his prescribing practices by insurance companies, pharmacists, state officials, family members and even three addicts themselves who pleaded with the doctor to cut them off.

 "Despite these drumbeats of warnings and desperate pleas; despite his training and many years of experience; despite unmistakable signs that the patients he was seeing were in the throes of addiction that was debilitating; we allege this defendant cravenly continued to prescribe shockingly reckless and foreseeably lethal doses of dangerous painkillers all the while billing insurance and collecting cash," Singas said.